meuter/dotfiles/README.md

 # Introduction

 Here lies my _dotfiles_.
 But these are not ordinary dotfiles.
 It is more like an artisanal package manager of sorts.
-Each "packages" is a script that will install a component locally (in `~/.local`) as well as the corresponding config `~/.config`.
+Each "package" is a script that will install a component locally (in `~/.local`) as well as the corresponding config `~/.config`.